AlexSmet/application_base/README.md

       ref: release/0.0.2
 ```

-Now just call `ApplicationBase.prepare();` on application  launching to initialize
+Now just call `ApplicationBase.prepare();` on application launching to
-all necessary data.
+initialize all necessary data.

+Important: do not forget to call `WidgetsFlutterBinding.ensureInitialized();`
+before preparing.

 ## Analysis options